-Diffuse Large B-cell Lymphoma The most common form of non-Hodgkin lymphoma
+Diffuse Large B-cell Lymphoma

-Non-Hodgkin lymphoma (NHL) refers to a group of cancers of the lymphatic system that develop from the lymphocytes, a type of white blood cell involved in the body's immune system.
-In people with NHL, normal lymphocytes change and grow uncontrollably, accumulate and form masses (tumors), displace healthy white blood cells and weaken the body's ability to fight infection^{1,2}.
+While there are many different sub-types of non-Hodgkin lymphoma (NHL), each are unique in how they present in patients and how they should be treated.
+Diffuse large B-cell lymphoma (DLBCL) is an aggressive (fast-growing), complex and difficult- to-treat form of NHL.
+NHL refers to a group of cancers of the lymphatic system that develop from the lymphocytes, a type of white blood cell involved in the body's immune system.
+In people with NHL, normal lymphocytes change and grow uncontrollably, displacing healthy white blood cells and weakening the body's ability to fight infection.
+DLBCL is cancer of the B-lymphocytes (B-cells).